ronboger/ronboger.github.io/_posts/2017-11-24-spanish-learning.md

 Assuming you're reading this, you likely speak English at a very high level.
 Congratulate yourself!
 English is one of the most spoken and most useful languages in the world.
 Furthermore, you also speak a language of Anglo-Saxon and Latin roots, which makes it particularly easy to learn European languages.
 This is a huge advantage - you didn't have this as a baby!
 For instance, you can instantly know that "resentimiento" in Spanish means resentment, without needing to go through the years of grade school Spanish education.
 This is your advantage to learning even faster.

+Now, you did a few advantages as a baby.
+You weren't really thinking at all in words and had mental silence.
+Research shows the incredible neural plasticity of babies.
+You had in a sense infinite time due to a lack of responsibility and more patience.
+And more than anything you had the necessity and desire to communicate.

+While you can't unfortunately regain the neural plasticity you had when you were a baby, you can simulate everything else. **Learn to listen or shut off the voice in your head.** This can also be trained by meditation.
+Learn to have patience with your studies.
+In the anthropological community, it's common for anthropologists to go to a new area with an unwritten tribal language and become fluent in it.
+If you move somewhere where you don't speak the language and **have an intense interest in communicating with others**, you're chance of success will increase substantially.

+^^ elaborate more in this paragraph

 ---------------------
 continue below next time...
 ---------------

-You had a few advantages as a baby.
-Not thinking at all, silence the mind.
-Plasticity of the mind.
-Time and patience.
-Necessity and desire to communicate.
+In summary

 - Build a base as fast as possible.
-This can be done fairly well with children's movies, Duolingo, classes, c
+This can be done fairly well with children's movies - think Dora the Explorer or what you watched as a kid, but make it **as compelling and interesting as possible**.
+These shows are especially good, as they're inherently immersive and take a long time.
+Duolingo, classes, can also be effective in building a base as long as you aren't treating it like a class.
 - Afterwards, don't translate.
+- always be thinking about the language if you're thinking at all
+- reread things you've read before in a new language
 - Be super interested in the cutlure.
 This can't be overstated.
 Have a necessity to speak.
 - On this note, listen to music in the language.
 You'll get the accent better, etc. Spanish has a ton of different music, from cumbia to reggaeton to bachata to salsa.